bd-j/forcepho/doc/inputs.md

 PSFs
 ----

-The PSFs used by |Codename| are approximations based on a Gaussian mixture model fit to the actual PSFs.
+The PSFs used by Forcepho are approximations based on a Gaussian mixture model fit to the actual PSFs.
 Tools exist within forcepho to fit user-supplied PSFs (appropriate for the supplied imaging data) with Gaussian mixture models.
 The PSFs, and the mixtures used to approximate them, can depend on detector